pupil-labs/ir_plane_tracker/README.md

 Alternatively, you can also display the markers and determine the input parameters manually.
 An image of the marker is available [here](https://github.com/pupil-labs/ir_plane_tracker/blob/main/feature.png).

 ![Marker Example](feature.png)

+# Optimizing Performance

+Lighting conditions and camera exposure settings play a role in optimizing tracking performance.
+Ideally, the environment is well illuminated, such that the scene camera captures well exposed images.

+If the camera is set to auto-exposure, setting it to "Highlights" typically yields better results.

+If the environment is not bright enough, the auto-exposure will use exposure times that can lead to motion blur, which negatively impacts tracking performance.
+If this is an issue, it is advisable to either improve the lighting conditions or switch to manual exposure settings and set a fixed exposure time that avoids motion blur.
+A manual exposure value <120 typically reduced motion blur sufficiently to deal with typical head movements.